Jamcdonald120/Titancraft-Above-Wiki/enchantments.md

 Angler|Only catches Fish (no Junk or Treasure). |Fishing rod Rush|Permanently gives you the speed beacon effect|Pants Picky|Eliminates the chance for Junk or Treasure, and increases the chances for Tropical or Pufferfish (decreasing the chances of Cod)|Fishing Rod
+Hydrate|Turns grass into sea grass, ferns into kelp, and most importantly dirt into mud|Shears